THE "SHE WOLF" AND HER TWINS

 In the summer of 1989 in the Spanish resort of Marbella a very old man appeared at the side of a tennis court sat in a chair and watched a game of tennis between Robin Drinkall and Alexandra Starkie whilst they were vacationing in the resort and staying at holiday apartments located through entrance "8" on Calle Cristobal Parra (near Av. de la Florida), Marbella.
 It is believed the game of tennis took place one evening on a floodlit court surrounded by trees at "Hotel Fuerte" near the Orange Sq. in central Marbella.
 At one stage of the game following an "Ace" service straight down the center line Robin collected a tennis ball from the edge of the court and was within half a meter from the old man who said "good serve".
 The face of the old man is difficult to describe however it is believed he had long, black, strands of greasy hair covering his face.
 A few days later, the old man was seen sitting at the rear of a multi-million pound yacht (6) in Puerto Banus marina watching a black African male play a saxophone.
 The saxophonist (7) initially started to play a tune but then abruptly stopped and then started to move around creating the shape of a large circle perhaps indicating some type of loop.
 After his performance he moved into the crowd to collect money.
 His act attracted quite a crowd.
 However, it was not as intriguing as observing the elderly sun tanned wealthy European people at a private reception in an art gallery near the marina where some post-impressionist Van Gogh paintings were on display.
 The gallery owner had cordoned off a section of the terrace to allow guests outside to drink champagne and view the art.

 Today, and by using the Romont Riddle (8) it is believed that the elderly man was Heinrich Himmler.
 The actions of Himmler on both sightings would suggest he was not as white with fear as Martin Bormann in 1974 (9).
 The elderly woman seen moving towards Himmler to whisper something in his ear (sketch below) is thought to be Annelies von Ribbentrop (3), code name OLGA.
-The identity of the man standing 90 degrees to Himmler, facing away from the boat, is very similar in appearance to a former Director of PFA Pension in Denmark called Kurt Thorsen "KT - Anna code 1120".
+The identity of the man standing 90 degrees to Himmler, facing away from the boat, is very similar in appearance to a former Director of PFA Pension in Denmark called Kurt Thorsen "KT - Anna code 1120 but was in all likelihood Martin Bormann".
 (It is widely believed PFA Pension nearly collapsed after the 2001 terrorist attacks in New York through the loss of circa 24 Billion Danish Kroner.
 In 1996 the sister of a young blonde lady called Heidi Nielsen - Lisette, was seen outside the PFA building at Nordhavn in Copenhagen.
 The appearance of Lisette was identical as her appearance in 1985.
 She had been frozen in both time and space.
-Heidi and Lisette lived in Ballerup in 1985 and often visited Lake Garda with their parents, their father of whom was a hairdresser.
+Heidi and Lisette lived in Ballerup in 1985, Hestens Kvarter 3 and Magleparken 32, and often visited Lake Garda with their parents, their father of whom was a hairdresser.
 Heidi later moved to another part of Denmark near Odense, the birthplace of Hans Christian Andersen - Tel 66188502.
 It is not known what happened to Lisette.
 Note PFA with Anna code 1661 should not be confused with ATP - The Association of Tennis Professionals nor the plans of Dutch military engineer Henrik Ruse to enlarge the Citadel in Copenhagen in 1661).

 The identity of the young blonde lady standing on the other side of Heinrich Himmler is unknown other than being someones´s daughter and in her early 20´s.
 However, for the purpose of intrigue, the young lady (who resembled a teenage Heidi Nielsen at Ballerup church in her "Confirmation" dress) and her brother/partner with a camera around his neck are thought not to be Romano and Anna Maria, son and daughter of "Il Duce" nor a "Moorman" at a reflecting pool but simply known as "Hansel and Gretel".